 Russian Doll was initially pitched as a three-season show and, given how well season one went down, it’s looking very likely that Netflix will honour that commitment in the future.
-“We definitely pitched it as this three-season idea and yet it’s so interesting to think about how that shapes and morphs in the time since making it,” Lyonne told The Hollywood Reporter in February.
+“We definitely pitched it as this three-season idea and yet it’s so interesting to think about how that shapes and morphs in the time since making it,” Lyonne told The Hollywood Reporter previously.
 “Who knows if we’ll be lucky enough to go back down the rabbit hole.
 That’s tomorrow’s question.
 But I think we have some ideas.

 “I definitely have ideas that range from the really out-there anthology to staying on board with our friend Nadia,” she continued.
 “And maybe it’s all one idea.
 Certainly, what we pitched and the heart and soul of Russian Doll, I’d love to continue to get to work in that way.
 It’s very satisfying and kind of wild.

 “I guess this is what they mean by Peak TV, that the creators are getting to actually make the things that for some crazy reason, the buyers and viewers are actually interested in and that those two things are suddenly aligned.
 The idea that they would conceivably follow us on that course, should we jump off that cliff, it’s pretty fun to even consider the fantasy.”

 The show’s Amy Poehler also confirmed to NME that the show’s second season will see it returning to New York City.